Agha Mohammad Khan Qajar: Invasion of Azerbaijan

 While Lotf Ali Khan was having problems with Kerman, Agha Mohammad Khan could thus freely focus on Azerbaijan.
 He appointed Baba Khan as the governor of Persian Iraq and marched into Azerbaijan in the spring of 1791.
-He stopped at Tarum, and sent his relative Suleiman Khan Quwanlu to make the Talysh Khanate acknowledge Qajar authority.
+He stopped at Tarum, and sent his relative Soleyman Khan Qajar to make the Talysh Khanate acknowledge Qajar authority.
 Agha Mohammad Khan thereafter went to Sarab, where he forced the Sarab Khanate into submission.
 He then went to Ardabil, where he subdued the Ardabil Khanate and visited the city's shrine.
 He finally went to Qaradagh, where he brought an end to all resistance against him.
 He appointed the Donboli noble Hosayn Qoli Donboli as the governor of Khoy and Tabriz.

 Conquest of Fars

 While Agha Mohammad Khan was conquering Azerbaijan, Lotf Ali Khan used the opportunity to attack Isfahan.
 However Hajji Ebrahim Shirazi, the popular governor of Shiraz, used Lotf Ali Khan's absence from the city to stage a coup, while his brother Mohammad-Hosayn Shirazi, who was the Zand ruler's general, mutinied along with many other troops.
 Lotf Ali Khan rushed to Shiraz, but when he arrived at the city, its inhabitants refused to open the gates.
 He went into the mountains and raised an army large enough to capture Shiraz.
 Hajji Ebrahim then sent an emissary to Agha Mohammad Khan, asking him to become the ruler of Fars, offering to give him 3,000 mares if he accepted; he immediately did.
 When Agha Mohammad Khan arrived at Fars, he appointed Hajji Ebrahim as the governor of the whole province, and sent one of his men to take Lotf Ali Khan's family to Tehran, and take the possessions of the Zand family.
 Furthermore, he also ordered Baba Khan to establish a garrison in nearby Shiraz to be prepared to help Hajji Ebrahim if needed.

 The Sheikh of Bushehr also took this opportunity to defect to the Qajars, although the reason for doing so is disputed.
 Sheikh Naser II managed to establish control over Dashtestan, Kharg and Bandar Rig.
-He also attempted to take Khesht from January to June 1792, but his attempt to capture it failed and he returned to Bushehr on June 27.
+He also attempted to take Khesht from January to June 1792, but his attempt to capture it failed and he returned to Bushehr on 27 June.

 In the meantime, Lotf Ali Khan had defeated the men sent by Hajji Ebrahim and had advanced towards the stronghold of Kazerun in late October and captured it.
 He then marched to the countryside outside Shiraz and prepared to starve the city.
 Some time later, the Qajar army from the nearby garrison attacked Lotf Ali Khan's men and were winning—until Lotf Ali Khan himself decided to participate in the battle, and the Qajar army was defeated.
 When Agha Mohammad Khan learned of this, he sent 7,000 horsemen to reinforce Hajji Ebrahim's forces, and also ordered the surviving Qajar forces from the nearby garrison to do the same.